w3c-webmob/w3c-webmob-website/Overview.md

 Work Mode
 ---------

-Most of the work done by the group is made through our [publicly archived mailing list](http://lists.w3.org/Archives/Public/public-web-mobile/)
+The work done by the group is carried out on our [publicly archived mailing list](http://lists.w3.org/Archives/Public/public-web-mobile/)
 <public-web-mobile@w3.org>.
+In addition there will be a number of face to face meetings.

 Action items and issues are tracked in the [group's tracker](http://www.w3.org/Mobile/IG/track/).

-We use the [github's w3c-webmob](https://github.com/w3c-webmob) account to manage a number of our deliverables, including [this Web site](https://github.com/w3c-webmob/w3c-webmob-website).
+We use the [GitHub's w3c-webmob](https://github.com/w3c-webmob) account to manage a number of our deliverables, including [this Web site](https://github.com/w3c-webmob/w3c-webmob-website).

 We use a [dedicated space in the W3C wiki](http://www.w3.org/wiki/Mobile/) as our scratch space for community contributions.